 5. Algonquin Hotel

-Home to many poets and artists including Maya Angelou and Dorothy Parker when they visited NYC, this iconic hotel has a name recognizable to many who have never seen it or visited the city because of its close association with those biographies over the course of its long and storied time in the city.
-Today, it remains accessible for those who want to explore its secrets during a stay.
+Because of its close association with biographies as home to many poets and artists, including Maya Angelou and Dorothy Parker when they visited NYC, this iconic hotel has a name recognizable to many who have never seen it or visited the city.
+Today, it remains accessible for those who want to explore its secrets during a stay, says untappedcities.com.

 6. The Roosevelt Hotel